 Parents of children and young people under 18 years

-- Those under 15 years of age are at the greatest risk of harm from drinking alcohol and not drinking in this age group is especially important.
+The Ministry of Health recommends that children and young people under 18 years do not drink any alcohol.
+Those under 15 years of age are at the greatest risk of harm from drinking alcohol and not drinking in this age group is especially important.

-If 15 to 17 year olds do drink alcohol, they should be supervised, drink infrequently and at levels usually below and never exceeding the adult daily limits.
+If 15 to 17 year olds do drink alcohol, they should be supervised, drink infrequently and at levels below and never exceeding the adult daily limits.

 The risk of injury and disease increases the more you drink